KCA Deutag

-KCA Deutag is an international oil and gas services company with headquarters in Aberdeen, United Kingdom.
+KCA Deutag International Ltd. is an international oil and gas services company with headquarters in Aberdeen, United Kingdom.
 It has approximately 9,000 employees and operates in more than 20 countries worldwide.

+In July 2024, American petroleum services company Helmerich & Payne (H&P) announced it would acquire the company for approximately $2 billion in cash.
+On January 16, 2025, H&P announced that it had completed its purchase of the firm.